Costume fabrication:

 Driver Final Costume- Moticos

-Once the final pisces where sewn wiere was added to the sleeves, cuffs, and rim of the garments to provide stability for the animator.
+Once the final pieces were sewn, wire was added to the sleeves, cuffs, and rim of the garments to provide stability for the animator.
 For the pants, an internal interfacing structure provided a base for the wrinkles in the pants.
-This creates a sense of realistic draping and maintains a semblance of continuity through different shots.
+This creates a sense of realistic draping and maintains continuity across different shots.

 Wigs